• Skip to primary navigation

 Pizza is available in multiple varieties, so you have many options.

-Bacon and onion pizza isn't usually served elsewhere, but you can add it to this list.
+Bacon and onion pizza isn't usually served elsewhere, but you can add it to this list - pair it with sweet-and-salty bites like bacon-wrapped date side ideas for parties for contrast.

 It's incredibly delicious and also simple to make.